TopeAdebayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that creates a file containing a text
+Write a script that writes into a file the result of a command